rohan-shan-tze/hacker-hangar/_posts/2025-07-11-threat-actors.md

   alt="Illustration of a threat actor"
 %}

 Threat actors are people or organisations that intend to or have the capability to cause harm.
-Let’s take a look at the common types threat actor categories (often called malicious actors) and their respective attributes.
+Let’s take a look at the common threat actor categories (often called malicious actors) and their respective attributes.

 ---
 ### Attributes of Actors